 Change in our employment lands

-The study assessed the long-term demand for industrial and business-zoned employment land within the City of Sydney.
-This area includes parts of Alexandria and Rosebery, a pocket of land on Parramatta Road, Glebe, and the Moore Park Supa Centa on South Dowling Street, as shown on the map available for download below.
+The City is proposing changes to planning controls to guide future development in our employment lands.
+The employment lands include parts of Alexandria and Rosebery, a pocket of land on Parramatta Road, Glebe, and the Moore Park Supa Centa on South Dowling Street.

 - multi-purpose spaces for new industries